- This event has passed.

-- Identify somewhere in the subject line or title if you’re entering it as a “Cryptid” or “Weird Card” category entry.
+- Identify somewhere in the subject line or title if you’re entering it as a “Special” or “Weird Card” category entry.
 Otherwise, I’ll assume it’s for the general “Stocking Stuff” prompt.

-And then I’ve got some general guidelines to answer the perennial frequently asked questions:
+And then I’ve got some general guidelines to answer the perennially asked questions:

 First, What should the story be about?
 Make it weird, strange or odd.
 It can be “Haha!” weird or “Oh, Jesus, no!” weird.
 It can be genre (sf, fantasy, horror/weird, bizarro, etc.) or it can just be off-kilter.
 Sentimental is fine, but it better be sentimental in a way that leaves me feeling…uncomfortable.
 As long as it’s something about the holidays we aren’t expecting, it fits.